Board of Directors

 Amrit Kanwal, Chair

-Derek is the Executive Director of Racquet Up, an SEA member program based in Detroit, Michigan.
+Derek is the Executive Director of Racquet Up Detroit, an SEA member program based in Detroit, Michigan.
 Derek has led Racquet Up from its founding in 2010.
-Previously, Derek served as Academic Director and subsequently Program Director for the nation’s first urban squash program, SquashBusters, located in Boston.
-A Michigan native, Derek earned his B.A. from the University of Michigan and his M.B.A. from Harvard Business School.
+Previously, Derek served as Academic Director and subsequently Program Director for the nation’s first squash and education program, SquashBusters, located in Boston.
+A Michigan native, Derek earned his BA from the University of Michigan and his MBA from Harvard Business School.
 Derek lives in Detroit and serves on the city’s Recreation Advisory Commission.

 New York, NY

 Bob is a Managing Director and Senior Analyst in Equity Research at Bank of America, where he has worked since 2008.
 Previously, Bob was at Lehman Brothers and DLJ.
-Bob graduated from Trinity College, where he played varsity squash, and earned his M.B.A. at Columbia University.
-A native of Buffalo, Bob is involved with SEA’s efforts to start an urban squash program in his hometown.
+Bob graduated from Trinity College, where he played varsity squash, and earned his MBA at Columbia University.
+A native of Buffalo, Bob was involved with SEA’s efforts to start a program in his hometown.
 Bob plays doubles squash in Connecticut and New York.

 Elizabeth Berylson Katz